 What is confidence?

 Confidence is confusing.
 What it comes down to is having faith in yourself.
 Believing in yourself.
 Like all things, confidence fluctuates.
-Some days you might wake up feeling like you could take on the world.
-Other days you question all your judgements and aren't sure of anything.
+Some days, you might wake up feeling like you could take on the world.
+On other days, you question all your judgments and aren’t sure of anything.
+Building self-confidence is very similar to building any other important life skill — it requires conscious practice, reinforcement, and patience.
+Working with an experienced life coach can help you accelerate this growth by providing tailored strategies and mindset training that you can apply across every area of your life.

 Confidence is a reflection of how we were brought up, who we surround ourselves with and what we do.
 Confidence is the culmination of all our actions and thoughts.
 Because of this, confidence isn’t fixed or static.
 It can be grown, destroyed, improved.
 Confidence can be strong in some areas and weak in others.